 Being bored is almost certainly why she is destructive.

 The main change in the humans’ own behaviour should be resisting shouting and too many commands whilst looking out for and rewarding the behaviour they want.
 The dogs can begin to earn some of their food.
-This behaviour training can’t be done without food (play is also rewarding but with play comes the excitement).
+This behaviour training can’t be done without food (

 As our dogs tend to reflect ourselves, acting calm will help.